olealgoritme/gddr6/README.md

 - Kernel boot parameter: iomem=relaxed

 This step is optional.
-On some versions, the default kernel boot parameter is sufficient to run this program.
+In some Linux distributions, the default kernel boot parameters are sufficient to run this program.

 ```
 sudo vim /etc/default/grub